Delays in removing Ureteric Stents

 Table of Contents

 In February 2020, the Health Care Safety Investigation Branch (HSIB) published an interim bulletin in relation to the ‘Unplanned delayed removal of ureteric stents’.
-I was interested in this as I have had quite a few medical negligence cases, whereby female patients have suffered injury to the ureter during routine surgery and this has not been spotted until quite some time after the initial injury to the ureter.
-This in turn led to urine leaking into the internal cavity and all of the client’s having to undergo complex urinary surgery to repair the damage.
+I was interested in this as I have had quite a few medical negligence cases, whereby female patients have suffered an injury to the ureter during routine surgery and this has not been spotted until quite some time after the initial injury to the ureter.
+This in turn led to urine leaking into the internal cavity and all of the clients having to undergo complex urinary surgery to repair the damage.

 This complex surgery in all cases required insertion of a ureteric stent.